rkargon/smart-resize/README.md

 A utility for resizing image to the largest possible size, given a certain aspect ratio.
 Images are either cropped to fit the aspect ratio, or can be increased a long a certain direction.
 If the image is expanded, the most common color along the image's edge is used to fill in the new backgroudn.

+## Installation

-`smart-resize` uses ImageMagick under the hood.
+`smart-resize` uses ImageMagick under the hood, and thus ImageMagick must be [installed](http://imagemagick.org/script/download.php) first.

 ## Usage